nsidc/qgreenland/doc/contributor/how-to/update-existing-layer.md

 Check the title and description of the layer and update as needed.

-Consider any relevant changes to the style (see TODO: link to style guide) for more info.
+Consider any relevant changes to the style (see [How to contribute styles](./contribute-styles.md)) for more info.

 Finally, check the `steps` configuration and determine if any tweaks need to be made given the updated data.
 For example, if the updated dataset uses a new filename or file format, these steps may need to change.
+To learn more about layer steps, see {ref}`configuration-layer-steps`

 ## Run QGreenland with the changes